Cancer benefits if you are of pension age

 You can get basic State Pension if you're:

 You must have made or been credited with National Insurance contributions to get the basic State Pension.
-You need a total of 30 qualifying years to get the full amount.
-That can be:
+A man needs:

-receiving National Insurance Credits such as for unemployment, sickness or if you're a parent or carer
+• you were receiving National Insurance Credits such as for unemployment, sickness or being a parent or carer

 You can get basic State Pension only once you have reached State Pension age.